 The SAT composite score is the sum of the test-taker’s scores on the three sections of the SAT Reasoning Test: the writing section, the critical reading (formerly verbal) section, and the mathematics section.
 The maximum score is 2400.

-The ratio of full-time equivalent students to full-time equivalent instructional faculty.
+The ratio of full-time equivalent students to full-time equivalent instructional faculty comprises the student/faculty ratio at an institution.
 Undergraduate or graduate student teaching assistants are typically not counted as faculty when calculating an undergraduate student/faculty ratio.

 Time to Degree (or Time to Completion)

 Time to degree indicates the number of calendar years that elapsed between the start of a student’s first term as a degree-seeking student and graduation (commencement date).
 It is usually calculated by creating a graduation cohort that consists of the students who completed a type of degree (for example, Bachelor’s degree) in a given year, and looking backwards to measure the amount of time (including summers) between their first term as a degree-seeking student and graduation (commencement date).